What Is a Paddle Raise? The Complete Fundraiser Guide

 - Fund-a-need / paddle raise mode.
 Built into the same platform as your silent and live auction.
 One event, one checkout.

-CharityAuctions includes paddle raise and fund-a-need features with mobile bidding.
-Guests register once, bid on silent items, pledge during the paddle raise, and pay at checkout—all from their phones.
+CharityAuctions includes paddle raise and fund-a-need features with mobile bidding for charity auctions, including setup steps and how to integrate mobile pledging into your event day workflow.
+Guests register once, bid on silent items, pledge during the paddle raise, and pay at checkout.
+All from their phones.
 See our features for details.
 Launch your auction in 30 minutes to get started.

 Common paddle raise mistakes to avoid